bxparks/acetimepy/README.md

    [MicroPython](https://micropython.org/) to bring
    support for IANA timezones to that environment.

 This library is **not** intended to be used in production.
-Informal testing indicates that `acetime` is similar in performance to `pytz` and `dateutil`, while `zoneinfo` is substantially faster than the others because it is implemented as a C-module.
+Informal benchmarking (see [Benchmarks](#Benchmarks) below) shows that `acetime` is similar in performance to `pytz` and `dateutil`, while `zoneinfo` is substantially faster than the others because it is implemented as a C-module.
 However among these 4 Python libraries, `acetime` seems to be the only library that returns accurate datetime information (especially the `datetime.dst()` function) for all timezones within the years supported by `acetime` (from 1974 until 2050).
 In addition, `acetime` supports deterministic timezones because it uses its own internal `zonedb` database, instead of pulling in the non-deterministic timezone database from underlying operating system (like `dateutil` and `zoneinfo`).
-These features imply that `acetime` may be useful in a testing or continuous integration environment.
+These features indicate that `acetime` may be most useful in a testing or continuous integration environment.

 **Version**: v0.3.0 (2021-12-02, TZDB 2021e)